A pending transaction is a transaction that has been initiated or pre-authorized but has not been completed.

 -

-- Gas Station: 1 calendar day (24 hours)
+- Gas Station: Up to 1 calendar day (24 hours)

-- Everyday Purchase: 9 calendar days
+- Everyday Purchase: Up to 9 calendar days

-- Travel/Hospitality: 15 calendar days
+- Hotel or Travel: Up to 15 calendar days

 Tips on Avoiding Pending Holds